stacks-network/docs/src/pages/technology/naming-system.md

    block                      block                      block

-Figure 2:  Subdomain lifetime with respect to on-chain name operations.
-A new subdomain operation will only be accepted if it has a later "sequence=" number, and a valid signature in "sig=" over the transaction body.
-The "sig=" field includes both the public key and signature, and the public key must hash to the previous subdomain operation's "addr=" field.
+Figure 2:  Subdomain lifetime with respect to on-chain name operations .A new subdomain operation will only be accepted if it has a later "sequence=" number, and a valid signature in "sig=" over the transaction body .The "sig=" field includes both the public key and signature, and the public key must hash to the previous subdomain operation's "addr=" field.